nicjohnson145/godot/README.md

 available, godot will fall back to doing a `git clone`.
 Suppose `ripgrep` is only configured to be installed via apt-get.
 On a system where apt-get is not available, godot will error, indicating that it was unable to install `ripgrep`, as the only configured option was unavailable.

+#### A note about apt

+Since `apt get install <blarg>` requires elevated permissions, godot requires that the user can run at minimum `sudo apt install` without a password prompt

 ## Templating